labgrid-project/labgrid/doc/configuration.rst

 ``socat`` and the ``labgrid-bound-connect`` sudo helper.
 These and the sudo configuration needs to be prepared by the administrator.

+Arguments:
   - address (str): hostname of the remote system
   - username (str): username used by SSH
   - password (str, default=""): password used by SSH
   - port (int, default=22): port used by SSH

 Used by:
   - `SSHDriver`_